DataDog/integrations-core/docs/developer/guidelines/pr.md

 Every PR must add a changelog entry to each integration that has had its shipped code modified.

-Every integration that can be installed on the Agent has its own `CHANGELOG.md` file at the root of its directory.
+Each integration that can be installed on the Agent has its own `CHANGELOG.md` file at the root of its directory.
 Entries accumulate under the `Unreleased` section and at release time get put under their own section.
 For example: